uninstallio/android-sdk/README.md

 If you are already sending your own push notifications then slight more configuration is required.
 Please add the following line to string.xml file of your project

 ```
-<string name="vendor_gcm_sender_id" translatable="false">YOUR GCM SENDER ID </string>
+<string name="vendor_gcm_sender_id" translatable="false">YOUR_GCM_SENDER_ID </string>
 ```
-Apart from this please change the way you are making the call to register for GCM device tokens.
+Apart from this please change the way you are making the call to register for GCM device tokens in your java file.

 ```
 GCMRegistrar.register(context, YOUR_GCM_SENDER_ID + "," + Constants.GCM_SENDER_ID);